 Choose a spot with medium to bright indirect light.
 Your plant is likely to slightly bend towards the sunlight, so don't forget to rotate your pot.
 In terms of watering, you'll notice immediately when your Pilea needs water as the leaves will bow.
 Try not to wait until then and water your Pilea when the soil looks dry.

 Pot Suggestions: I like having a Pilea in a raised pot as the lush foliage can cover it overtime.
-A Pilea would look at home in a Banjo Pot in Agave or an Archie Pot in Musk, or even a Tall Eros Pot in Stone.
+A Pilea would look at home in a Banjo Pot in Agave or in an Archie Pot in Musk.

 3. Pothos or Devil’s Ivy